When you travel, does your home insurance protect your personal property? What about when your property is off-premises for other reasons?

 In this article, we’ll explain how home insurance protects your stuff when you bring it travelling, store it in a storage unit, or otherwise have it away from home.

 Most home insurance policies provide coverage for personal property temporarily removed from your principal residence.
-Home insurance policies also provide liability coverage for your personal actions anywhere in the world, which protects you from unintentionally injuring another person or causing damage to their property.
+Home insurance policies also provide liability coverage for your personal actions anywhere in the world.
+This protects you financially from legal damages if you injure another person or cause damage to their property.

 See if you can guess which situations below would be covered by your home insurance: